rickosborne/cascades/md/22-3-4-duchesne-the-magnificent.md

 "Where did you learn to do that?"
 I asked.

 Jim smiled and his eyes unfocused.
-WHen he spoke again, his accent seemed a hint more pronounced.
+When he spoke again, his accent seemed a hint more pronounced.

 "My father took me to see Houdini when I was nine years old.
 His show had a number of great escapes and illusions, but between these he would do little things like card tricks and sleight of hand.